Labor and delivery nurse retiring after delivering local babies for over 4 decades

 Lewis worked at the old Routt Memorial Hospital back when it was on Park Avenue.
 She remembers when epidurals weren’t allowed.

-“Back then we did not have epidurals available like a bigger hospital, so you coached them through it … a lot of coaching through labors,” Lewis said.
+“Back then, we did not have epidurals available like a bigger hospital, so you coached them through it … a lot of coaching through labors,” Lewis said.

 Lewis must be really good at what she does.
 After all, her current manager at the UCHealth Birth Center said she owes her career to Lewis’ gentle hand.